microsoft/Samba/README.md

 ## Code Overview
-Our training infrastructure on SlimPajama is a modified version of [TinyLlama](https://github.com/jzhang38/TinyLlama).
+Our training infrastructure on SlimPajama is a modified version of [TinyLlama](https://github.com/jzhang38/TinyLlama) and [LitGPT](https://github.com/Lightning-AI/litgpt).
 One can easily specify different architectual configurations through modifying the [`model_name`](pretrain.py#L30) and the [`config file`](lit_gpt/config.py) which includes tons of baseline architectures mentioned in the paper.
 Our RetNet and GLA implementations are from the awesome [Flash Linear Attention](https://github.com/sustcsonglin/flash-linear-attention) repository.

 ## Pretraining Samba from scratch